bioidiap/bob.bio.face/doc/baselines.rst

   Both, `[DATABASE_NAME]` and `[BASELINE]` can be either python resources or python files.

   Please, refer to :ref:`bob.bio.base <bob.bio.base>` for more information.

 Baselines available
 -------------------

-The algorithms below constains all the face recognition baselines available.
+The algorithms below contain all the face recognition baselines available.
 It is split in two groups, before and after deep learning era.